AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

   <tr>
    <td>Dec 12 2019</td>
    <td>AEM 6.4 Service Pack 7</td>
-   <td><a disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-64/release-notes/sp-release-notes.html">AEM 6.4 Service Pack 7</a> is available.</td>
+   <td><a href="https://docs.adobe.com/content/help/en/experience-manager-64/release-notes/sp-release-notes.html">AEM 6.4 Service Pack 7</a> is available.</td>
   </tr>
   <tr>
    <td>October 11, 2019</td>
    <td>Activity Map</td>
    <td><p>Due to security changes within the Adobe Analytics API, it is no longer possible to use the version of Activity Map that is included within AEM.
-See <a href="https://docs.adobe.com/content/help/en/experience-manager-64/administering/integration/adobeanalytics-connect.html#configuring-the-connection-to-adobe-analytics">Configuring the connection to Adobe Analytics</a>.</p> <p>The <a href="https://docs.adobe.com/content/help/en/analytics/analyze/activity-map/getting-started/get-started-users/activitymap-install.html" target="_blank">ActivityMap plugin provided by Adobe Analytics</a> should now be used. </p> </td>
+See <a href="https://docs.adobe.com/content/help/en/analytics/analyze/activity-map/getting-started/get-started-users/activitymap-install.html" target="_blank">ActivityMap plugin provided by Adobe Analytics</a> should now be used. </p> </td>
   </tr>
   <tr>
    <td>Sep 25, 2019</td>